-Martin Marietta require advance notice for any proposal for the nomination for election as a Director at an Annual Meeting of Shareholders that is not included in Martin Marietta's Notice of Meeting or made by or at the direction of the Board of Directors.
+The Nominating and Corporate Governance Committee will consider nominees recommended by shareholders for election as a Director at an Annual Meeting of Shareholders of Martin Marietta, if the shareholder making such recommendation complies with the advance notice provisions and other criteria specified in the Bylaws of Martin Marietta.
+The Bylaws of Martin Marietta require advance notice for any proposal for the nomination for election as a Director at an Annual Meeting of Shareholders that is not included in Martin Marietta's Notice of Meeting or made by or at the direction of the Board of Directors.
 In general, nominations must be delivered to the Secretary of Martin Marietta at its principal executive offices, 4123 Parklake Avenue, Raleigh, North Carolina 27612, not less than 60 days nor more than 90 days prior to the first anniversary of the mailing of the Proxy Statement in connection with the preceding year's Annual Meeting of Shareholders and must contain specified information concerning the nominee and the shareholder proposing the nomination.
 Any shareholder desiring a copy of the Bylaws of Martin Marietta will be furnished a copy without charge upon written request to the Secretary of Martin Marietta.
-Since the 2020 Annual Meeting, Martin Marietta has not made any material changes to the procedures by which shareholders may nominate individuals for election as Directors.
-Additional information is contained in the section entitled Shareholders' Proposals For 2022 Annual Meeting below.
+Since the 2021 Annual Meeting, Martin Marietta has not made any material changes to the procedures by which shareholders may nominate individuals for election as Directors.
+Additional information is contained in the section entitled Shareholders' Proposals For 2023 Annual Meeting below.